libdap Updated for version 3.21.1

 virtual string toString ()

-virtual void transfer_attributes (AttrTable *at)
+void transfer_attributes (AttrTable *at) override

 virtual std::vector< BaseType * > * transform_to_dap2 (AttrTable *parent_attr_table)